EmilianoJordan/Sejings/README.md

     return result
 ```

-A branch is evaluated when an endpoint is called.
+A branch is also evaluated when an endpoint is called.

 ```python
 assert settings.cache()